acordiner92/merchant-app/README.md

 # merchant-app

-Merchant App which can create, update, delete, view and view multiple.
+Merchant App which can create, update, delete, view and view multiple merchants.

 ## Notes